PDOK/geopackage-validator/README.md

 |       RQ15      | All table geometries must match the geometry_type_name from the gpkg_geometry_columns table. |
 |       RC1       | It is recommended to name all GEOMETRY type columns 'geom'.  |
 |       RC2       | It is recommended to give all GEOMETRY type columns the same name. |

+\* Legacy requirements are only executed with the validate command when explicitly requested in the validation set.

 ## Installation